-She was traveling there when her live-in boyfriend carried out the deadliest mass shooting in modern U.S. history, gunning down 58 people at a Las Vegas concert on Sunday night before killing himself.
+She was travelling there when her live-in boyfriend carried out the deadliest mass shooting in modern U.S. history, gunning down 58 people at a Las Vegas concert on Sunday night before killing himself.

 Danley, 62, returned to the United States on Tuesday and was being interviewed by Federal Bureau of Investigation agents in Los Angeles.
 Authorities have called her a “person of interest.”